 Helen's presentation highlighted the Function of Information and Support in Sage Advocacy.

-Tara Byrne from Age & Opportunity gave a presentation on the Bealtaine Festival; subverting expectations of older age.
+Tara Byrne from Age & Opportunity gave a presentation on the Bealtaine Festival: Subverting expectations of older age.
+Please email us for a copy of Tara's presentation.

 Niamh gave an overview of Sage Advocacy's project on Establishing an Observatory for Human Rights in Long Term Care.